idkshite/idkshite.com/README.md

 # idontknowshite.com
 ## A blog about going from "not knowing shite" to "knowing shite"

-Feel free to open issues if you found a mistake. 🤠👍
+Feel free to open a PR or an Issue if you found a mistake. 🤠👍